 At Stanford, Johnson teaches Legal Research and Writing and Federal Litigation.
 She also runs the Stanford Clemency Project, which submits commutation and clemency petitions on behalf of federal inmates.

-Previously, she was an attorney with the Criminal Defense Division of The Legal Aid Society in New York City, where she litigated criminal cases from arraignment to trial.
+Previously, Johnson was an attorney with the Criminal Defense Division of The Legal Aid Society in New York City, where she litigated criminal cases from arraignment to trial.
 She was also a Simpson Thacher & Bartlett fellow with Legal Aid.
 She graduated from The George Washington University Law School, where she spent a semester working for the International Criminal Tribunal for Rwanda in Arusha, Tanzania, and received a degree in History from Harvard College.